alire-project/alire/doc/catalog-format-spec.md

    - `post-fetch`: the command is to be run right after getting the package sources

+   - `pre-build`: the command is to be run right before GPRbuild is run

-   - `post-compile`: the command is to be run right after GPRbuild has been run
+   - `post-build`: the command is to be run right after GPRbuild has been run

    - `test`: the command is run on demand for crate testing within the Alire